Heavy Water Board: HWP Thal

 Heavy Water Plant Thal is the first of second generation plants in India and is made completely with indigenous efforts.
 It is located at Thal-Vaishet village in Raigad district of Maharashtra and is about 100 km south of Mumbai on National Highway No.66.
 The site is also accessible from Gateway of India, Mumbai by speedboats and Catamaran services.
 Work on HWP Thal was started in February 1982 and plant was commissioned in 1985.

 HWP Tuticorin

 HWP Tuticorin is located in the port town of Tuticorin in Southern India.
 The plant employs an ammonia-hydrogen exchange process (mono-thermal).
 The plant was commissioned in July 1978.
-Along with heavy water, the site is also engaged for production of different types of solvents, which will be used in Indian Nuclear Industry, and other activities.
+Along with heavy water, the site is also engaged for production of different types of solvents, which will be used in the Indian Nuclear Industry, and other activities.